jorgeforero/apps-script-SimpleDashBoard/README.md

 # GAS-SimpleDashBoard

-Displays data from a Spreadsheet using bootstrap.
+Displays data from a Spreadsheet on a DashBoard using Bootstrap.
 This is a Google Script Webapp.

 IMPORTANT:

 1- This is a small part from a bigger project.
 It was extracted to ilustrate the way to get data from a Spreadsheet and display it using a Google Script Webapp.

 2- Replace the values XXX-ID-XXX and XXX-PATH-XXX.

-3- Some comments in the code are in Spanish.
+3- Some comments, on the code, are in Spanish - Maybe it's time to learn/practice Spanish :-)

-4- This is the column structure od the SchemaDB Spreadsheet:
+4- These are the columns of SchemaDB Spreadsheet:

 ![](images/SS_SchemaDB.png)

-This is the result:
+This is the result of the webapp:

 ![](images/dashboard.png)